prasadbhagat37/csharp_interview_questions/README.md

 A class is blueprint or template.

 ## 3. What is Object?
-Am object is instance of class.
+An object is instance of class.